nirmaljpatel/TiBuild/README.md

 A strategy to integrate with a GraphQL backend for Ti Apps.

 1. Query
-    - Maintain GQL queries in separate files so that it is simple to copy-paste them across across code files and a GraphiQL web interface for quick testing.
+    - Maintain GQL queries in separate files so that it is simple to copy-paste them across code files and a GraphiQL web interface for quick testing.
     - Support passing parameters
     - Support fragments